Saint Library

 "To yield and give way to our passions is the lowest slavery, even as to rule over them is the only liberty."

-Justin Martyr was a pagan philosopher from Samaria who found in Christianity the only philosophy that could not be refuted — and spent the rest of his life proving it to the Roman Empire.
-He wrote the first great defenses of Christian doctrine addressed directly to the emperor, then died by the sword in 165 AD when a rival philosopher denounced him to the prefect Junius Rusticus.
+Justin Martyr was a pagan philosopher from Samaria who found in Christianity the only philosophy that could not be refuted — and spent the rest of his life arguing it before the Roman Empire.
+He wrote the first great defenses of Christian doctrine addressed directly to the emperor, then died by beheading in 165 AD when a rival philosopher denounced him to the prefect Junius Rusticus.

 Justin Martyr